KansasCityWomeninTechnology/cocktails-worksheets/docs/spa/setup/README.md

 ## Required tools for this session

 All of the tools listed below are required.
+Open a new tab for [tools installation instructions](/tools/ ':target=_blank') to find more detailed installation instructions.

 ### Browser